crowdlingo/course/src/speaking/photography.md

 ## Vocabulary

 <vocab-list>
-- ceremony
+- characteristic
-  - a formal event performed on a special occasion
+  - typical or distinctive
-- embarrassed
+- graduation
-  - feeling or caused to feel ill at ease or self-conscious or ashamed
+  - the successful completion of a program of study
 - twilight
   - lighted by or as if by twilight
-- happiness
+- together
-  - state of well-being characterized by emotions ranging from contentment to intense joy
+  - mentally and emotionally stable
-- precious
+- probably
-  - extremely
+  - with considerable certainty
-- graduation
+- embarrassed
-  - the successful completion of a program of study
+  - feeling or caused to feel ill at ease or self-conscious or ashamed
-- Normally
+- positive
-  - under normal conditions
+  - the primary form of an adjective or adverb

 <!-- blank -->